vanshkumar006/Robust-Multi-Agent-Stock-Analyst/README.md

-Robust Multi-Agent Stock Analyst

-1. Project Vision
+🌟 Project Vision
-The Robust Multi-Agent Stock Analyst is an autonomous financial research environment designed to bridge the gap between retail trading and institutional-grade data analysis.
-While most modern AI financial tools rely on expensive, third-party Large Language Model (LLM) APIs (like OpenAI or Gemini) to provide insights, this project is built on a fully local, rule-based intelligence framework.
-It mimics a professional investment committee where specialized "agents" (scripts) perform individual tasks—technical analysis, risk management, and fundamental research—before a central "Synthesizer" generates a final investment thesis.
+The system mimics a professional investment committee.
+Specialized "agents" perform individual tasks—technical analysis, risk management, and fundamental research—before a central Synthesizer generates a final, logic-backed investment report.

-2. Technical Architecture & Agent Workflow
+🤖 The Multi-Agent Workflow
-The system operates using an Orchestrator Pattern.
-When a user enters a stock ticker, the following workflow is triggered:
+The system operates using an Orchestrator Pattern, triggering a specialized sequence for every ticker:

-A. Ticker Resolution Agent
+🔍 A. Ticker Resolution Agent
-Purpose: Ensures data integrity.
-Logic: It uses "fuzzy matching" to resolve company names (e.g., "Apple") into valid exchange tickers (AAPL).
-It validates the ticker against Yahoo Finance to ensure historical data exists before passing it to the next agent.
+Ensures data integrity by using "fuzzy matching" to resolve company names (e.g., "Apple") into valid exchange symbols (AAPL) and validating them via Yahoo Finance.

-B. Machine Learning (ML) Forecast Agent
+📈 B. Machine Learning (ML) Forecast Agent
 Model: Random Forest Regressor.
-Features: It calculates technical indicators including EMA (12/26), RSI (14-day), Volatility (20-day), and Moving Averages (10/50/200).
+Features: Calculates EMA (12/26), RSI, Volatility, and Moving Averages (10/50/200).
-Recursive Forecasting: Unlike standard models that predict a single point, this agent performs recursive prediction.
-It predicts "Day 1," then uses that prediction as an input to predict "Day 2," continuing for a 14-day horizon to simulate a price path.
+Recursive Forecasting: Performs step-by-step prediction for a 14-day horizon, using each day's output as the next day's input to simulate a realistic price path.
-Confidence Scoring: It measures the model's accuracy against the last 30 days of real data to provide a "High/Medium/Low" confidence rating.
+Confidence Scoring: Back-tests against the last 30 days of real data to provide a "High/Medium/Low" reliability rating.

-C. Risk Metrics Agent
+⚖️ C. Risk Metrics Agent
-Quantitative Math: It calculates professional risk ratios:
+Calculates institutional-grade quantitative ratios:
-Sharpe Ratio: Reward-to-volatility efficiency.
+Sharpe & Sortino Ratios: Measuring reward-to-volatility efficiency.
-Sortino Ratio: Focuses specifically on "bad" (downside) volatility.
-Maximum Drawdown: The largest peak-to-trough decline in a 2-year period.
+Maximum Drawdown: Analyzing historical peak-to-trough declines.
-Beta: Correlation and sensitivity to the S&P 500 (SPY).
+Beta: Sensitivity relative to the S&P 500.
-Value at Risk (VaR): Predicts potential losses at a 95% confidence interval.
+Value at Risk (VaR): Potential losses at a 95% confidence interval.

-D. Market Intelligence Agent
+💡 D. Market Intelligence Agent
-Fundamental Analysis: Scrapes P/E ratios, Debt-to-Equity, Return on Equity (ROE), and Market Cap.
+Fundamentals: Scrapes P/E, Debt-to-Equity, ROE, and Market Cap.
-Insider Tracking: Analyzes the most recent 10 insider transactions (CEOs/Directors) to determine if the "smart money" is buying or selling.
+Insider Tracking: Monitors the last 10 transactions by CEOs/Directors to detect "smart money" movement.
-Sentiment Analysis: Pulls recent news headlines and analyst recommendations (Buy/Hold/Sell) from institutional firms.
+Sentiment: Aggregates news headlines and institutional analyst recommendations.

-E. Visualization Agent
+🎨 E. Visualization Agent
-Produces a dual-pane financial chart.
+Generates a professional dual-pane financial chart:
-Upper Pane: Price action + Moving Average ribbons + the 14-day ML Forecast path with a 5% confidence shaded band.
+Upper: Price action, MA ribbons, and the 14-day ML forecast path with a 5% confidence band.
-Lower Pane: Volume bars color-coded by buying/selling pressure.
+Lower: Color-coded volume bars representing buying/selling pressure.

-3. The "Brain": Rule-Based AI Synthesizer
+🧠 The "Brain": Rule-Based AI Synthesizer
-The most innovative part of this project is the Rule-Based AI Synthesizer.
-Instead of sending data to an LLM, it uses a Weighted Scoring Algorithm to simulate human judgment:
+The core innovation is a Weighted Scoring Algorithm that simulates human judgment without an LLM:
-Fact-Checking: It looks at the outputs of all other agents.
-Weighted Scoring:
-A Bullish ML Forecast adds +3 points.
-High Insider Selling subtracts -3 points.
-An RSI over 70 (Overbought) subtracts -2 points.
+Scoring Logic: Bullish ML forecasts (+3 pts), High Insider Selling (-3 pts), Overbought RSI (-2 pts), etc.
-Conflict Resolution: If the ML Forecast is bullish but the Technical Trend is "Strong Bearish," the synthesizer penalizes the confidence score and issues a "Neutral/Hold" verdict.
+Conflict Resolution: If the ML is bullish but the trend is "Strong Bearish," the system penalizes confidence and issues a "Hold" verdict.
-Actionable Insights: It automatically calculates Conservative/Aggressive Entry Points and Stop-Loss levels based on the current volatility.
+Actionable Insights: Automatically calculates Conservative/Aggressive Entry Points and Stop-Loss levels based on current volatility.

-4. Key Innovation: No-API Dependency
+🚀 Key Innovation: No-API Dependency
-By using a rule-based engine instead of a Generative AI API:
+By using a local rule-based engine instead of a Generative AI API:
 Privacy: No financial queries or portfolio interests are sent to third-party servers.
-Zero Cost: The system is 100% free to run indefinitely.
+Zero Cost: 100% free to run indefinitely.
-Reliability: The system will never fail due to "API Rate Limits" or "Model Downtime."
+Reliability: No "API Rate Limits" or "Model Downtime."

-5. Potential Use Cases
-Day Traders: For a quick, data-driven "second opinion" on a setup.
-Long-term Investors: For checking the risk health and insider sentiment of a core holding.
-Students/Developers: As a blueprint for how to coordinate multiple Python scripts into a cohesive "Agentic" system.

-6. Development Requirements
+🛠️ Installation & Requirements
 Python 3.8+
+Core Libraries:
+code
+Bash
-Core Libraries: yfinance (Data), scikit-learn (ML), pandas/numpy (Processing), matplotlib (Charts).
+pip install yfinance scikit-learn pandas numpy matplotlib Usage

-Summary of Value
+Run the main script and enter a ticker or company name: code
+Bash
+python main.py
+🎯 Use Cases
+Day Traders: Get a data-driven "second opinion" on trade setups.
+Long-term Investors: Quickly check the risk health and insider sentiment of core holdings.
+Developers: A blueprint for coordinating multiple Python scripts into a cohesive "Agentic" system.
+⚠️ Disclaimer
-This project transforms raw market data into a structured investment thesis.
-It doesn't just give you numbers; it gives you a logical argument for why a stock might be a good or bad investment, supported by machine learning and institutional mathematics.
+This project transforms raw market data into a structured investment thesis for educational purposes.
+It does not constitute financial advice.
+Always consult a licensed financial advisor before making investment decisions.